Texas House Member

 Biography

-As the State Representative of House District 128, Briscoe has brought those same values to Austin.
+As the State Representative of House District 128, Briscoe has carried those same values with him to Austin.
 He has consistently received high legislative ratings from organizations like the National Federation of Independent Business, National Rifle Association, Texas Right to Life, Young Conservatives of Texas, and other conservative groups.

-In the Texas House of Representatives, Briscoe currently serves as Chair of the House Committee on Elections and as a member of the House Committee on Business & Industry.
-Previously, Briscoe served as Chair of the Select Committee on Driver's License Issuance and Renewal.
-He has previously served on the Committees on International Relations & Economic Development, Defense & Veteran Affairs, and Juvenile Justice & Family Issues.
+Briscoe currently serves as Chair of the Texas House Agriculture & Livestock Committee and as a member of the Insurance Committee.
+Previously, Briscoe served as Chair of the Elections Committee and as Chair of the Select Committee on Driver's License Issuance and Renewal.
+He has also served on the Committees on International Relations & Economic Development, Defense & Veteran Affairs, and Juvenile Justice & Family Issues.
+In 2021, Briscoe authored and passed legislation making it illegal for social media companies to ban users for their political viewpoints.

 Residente del condado de Harris por mucho tiempo, las raíces de Briscoe en Texas son más profundas que la mayoría.
 Le llamaron Briscoe en honor al apellido de la familia Briscoe.
 Su ancestro lineal, Andrew Briscoe, luchó en el Ejército Texano y firmó la Declaración de la Independencia de Texas.